 a.
 To the end that my glory may sing praise to You: King David revealed the primary reason for God’s transforming work in his life.
 It wasn’t primarily to give him palaces; it was so that David could praise the LORD and not be silent.

 i.
 God worked in David’s life so that He would bring Himself glory and appropriate praise.
-Thought it clearly benefited David, it was primarily for God’s own glory that He did this.
+Though it clearly benefited David, it was primarily for God’s own glory that He did this.
 This principle means that God has a special reason to bring His transforming work to lives that will give Him praise.

 ii.
 As it says, that my glory may sing praise, indicating that King David sang those praises with passion and exuberance, welling forth from whatever glory was associated with him as a man, a soldier, and a king.